krishna2206/messenger-api-python/README.md

 - **QuickReplies:** used to contains various QuickReply objects
 - **QuickReply:** used when sending messages accompanied with quick replies
 - **PersistentMenu:** used when setting up persistent menu

+**NOTE :** Please be aware that while this package includes commonly used features of the Messenger Platform, not all features have been implemented.
+If you would like to contribute and add a feature to this package, you are welcome to submit a pull request.
+I will review it promptly.

 ## Prerequisite
 - **Python 3.7+** installed